contao/docs/docs/manual/core-extensions/news/_index.en.md

 **[contao/news bundle](https://packagist.org/packages/contao/news-bundle)**

 This allows news entries to be managed in the back end and output using front-end modules.
-A news item can be structured as desired using content elements.
+A message can be structured as desired using content elements.
 Archive and commentary functions are also available.

 {{% children %}}